Ph.D. in Physics

 All elective courses must be approved by the student’s Graduate Committee and the Physics Department Head.
 This approval will ensure that the electives represent a coherent block of study of substantial relevance to Physics.
 The following limitations normally apply to Elective Courses which may be listed on the Graduate Program for the M.S. or Ph.D. degree in Physics:

 The Ph.D.
-Comprehensive Examination is a written exam.
+Qualifying Examination is a written exam.
 In addition, there is a Ph.D.
-Candidacy Examination, taken after passing the Ph.D.
-Comprehensive Examination.
-These are considered separate examinations, and each must be passed separately.
+Comprehensive Examination, taken after passing the Ph.D.
+Qualifying Examination.

 Details concerning the Physics Ph.D.
-Comprehensive Examination and Physics Ph.D.
-Candidacy Examination can be found att:
+Qualifying Examination and the Physics Ph.D.
+Comprehensive Examination can be found at:

 http://www.physics.montana.edu/grad/